 - 1. The access to international journal papers should be prioritized.
-In case databases are not available, students should utilize the library exchange system, whereby literature could be provided from international contacts.
+In case databases are not available, students should utilize the library exchange system, while literature could be provided from international contacts.
 The students should allow reasonable time for the library system to obtain such information. - 2.
-International cooperation and student exchange should be highly prioritized, for example through the increased use of Erasmus + grant applications and bilateral agreements with foreign universities.
-Likewise, the University should attempt to attract international exchange students. - 3.
-The PhD students must be given sufficient time to work on their research task.
-Teaching contracts should clearly state the agreed number of teaching hours.
-Furthermore, it should be very clear to all PhD students which requirements are set to submitted or approved papers prior to the submission of the thesis - 4.
-A thesis based on published and/or submitted papers and a comprehensive summary of how the papers are linked to answer the research question should be permitted as an alternative to the presentation of a monograph report. - 5.
-Cooperation with industry should be maintained through these challenging times for the industry.
-The possibility to establish industry advisory boards should be investigated.
-Multidisciplinary projects (for example with naval architecture) will strengthen the programme. - 6.
-The HEI is expected to draft learning outcomes for both the programme and specializations/modules.
+International cooperation and student exchange should be highly prioritized, for example through increased use of Erasmus + grant applications and bilateral agreements with foreign universities.
+Likewise, the University should attempt to attract international exchange students by advertising visiting PhD student positions or by inviting PhD students from abroad. - 3.
+The PhD students must be given sufficient time to work on their research tasks, for example by limiting the number of teaching hours.
+Teaching contracts should clearly state the number of teaching hours.
+For industry funded students, contracts with employers should state the number of hours the students are released from work.
+Furthermore, it should be very clear to all PhD students which requirements are set concerning whether the paper must be approved for journal publication or whether it is acceptable that a paper is submitted prior to the submission of the thesis. - 4.
+Theses based on published and/or submitted papers and a considerable summary of how the papers are linked to answer the research question should be permitted as the Scandinavian model for PhD thesis as an alternative to the presentation of a monograph report. - 5.
+Cooperation with industry should be maintained through challenging times for the industry.
+The possibility to establish industry advisory boards should be investigated to ensure that the research is realistic and in compliance with industry needs.
+Cooperation with the other engineering programme (multidisciplinary projects) will strengthen the programme.

+6. The HEI did not indicate learning outcomes and they are expected to draft learning outcomes for the programme and specializations/modules.